jsterlibs/api/README.md

 Examine the schema to see which fields you can and should provide.
 The API is on low level by purpose.
 No verbs here!
 It's better to implement those elsewhere.

-Note that at the moment API is missing auth.
-So safe for some local testing only!